adisri03/Fictional-IPv4-Packet-Mangement/README.md

 This repository contains an implementation of the WolfPack network protocol, a fictional network protocol with specific packet formatting and processing requirements.
 The assignment includes four main parts, each implemented in its respective source file:

-1. `print_packet_sf.c`: Printing the fields and payload of a WolfPack network packet.
+1. Print WolfPack packet fields and payload.
-2. `checksum_sf.c`: Computing a packet's checksum.
+2.Compute and return packet checksum.
-3. `reconstruct_sf.c`: Reconstructing a message sent as a series of WolfPack packets.
+3.Reconstruct messages from packets with validation.
-4. `packetize_sf.c`: Packetizing a message into WolfPack packets.
+4.Divide messages into WolfPack packets.

 Please follow the instructions below to get started and use these functions.